urql-graphql/urql/docs/graphcache/schema-awareness.md

 introspection query on the GraphQL API, which will give us our `IntrospectionQuery` result.
 So an introspection is just another query we can run against our GraphQL APIs or schemas.

-As long as `introspection` as turned on and permitted, we can download an introspectin schema by running a normal GraphQL query against the API and save the result in a JSON file.
+As long as `introspection` as turned on and permitted, we can download an introspection schema by running a normal GraphQL query against the API and save the result in a JSON file.

 ```js